 - Search with the template name to filter the graphs.

-Scripts folder and permissions
+Scripts Folder and Permissions

 By default, all the Remote Script Executor (RSE) custom monitor scripts are downloaded to a predefined location in your system.
 The system user (Windows) and Root/Non-Root User (Linux) hold all the required permissions (Read, Write, and Execute) in the downloaded folders.